 Microsoft will not want to make similar mistakes again – its launch pricing (along with its strange initial focus on entertainment capabilities over gaming software), were key factors to its initial struggles, which it’s spent this entire generation fighting against.
 One company will inevitably undercut the other, but with specs at this stage looking so similar, don’t expect it to be so dramatic a difference this time around.

-There’s so much yet to learn about the PS5 and Xbox Two, or Project Scarlett (or whatever it ends up being called).
-But at this early stage, the similarities between the two consoles are striking.
+There’s so much yet to learn about the PS5 and Xbox Series X. But at this early stage, the similarities between the two consoles are striking.

 The commitment to SSD tech, suggests a parity across both consoles for third party developers to work with.
 Both consoles will be making great efforts to offer deep backwards compatibility across their archives.
 And the astonishing fact that they’ll be sharing streaming technologies is the sort of collaboration that would once have been unheard of.
 Microsoft and Sony have clearly been listening to their fanbases – people don’t care about inter-company politics, they just want the best gaming experience possible.